Kirk Kerkorian, casino tycoon, movie mogul, auto investor dies at 98

 Yet, even as a studio chief, he would stand in line to buy movie tickets at a theater with everyone else rather than attend private screenings.

 Kerkorian mounted high-stakes pursuits of U.S. automakers but never acquired one.
-He twice tried to buy Chrysler, triggering a massive legal tussle, and made big investments in General Motors and Ford.
+He twice tried to buy Chrysler, triggering a massive legal tussle, and made big investments in General Motors (GM.N) and Ford (F.N).

 He was a skilled aviator who flew dangerous missions delivering warplanes from Canada to Britain during World War Two and later opened a charter flight business serving gamblers wanting to get from Los Angeles to Las Vegas more quickly than a 10-hour drive.